MikroSim

-MikroSim is an educational software computer program for hardware-non-specific explanation of the general functioning and behaviour of a virtual processor, running on the Microsoft Windows operating system.
-Devices like miniaturized calculators, microcontroller, microprocessors, and computer can be explained on custom-developed instruction code on a register transfer level controlled by sequences of micro instructions (microcode).
+MikroSim is an educational computer program for hardware-non-specific explanation of the general functioning and behaviour of a virtual processor, running on the Microsoft Windows operating system.
+Devices like miniaturized calculators, microcontrollers, microprocessors, and computers can be explained on custom-developed instruction code on a register transfer level controlled by sequences of micro instructions (microcode).
 Based on this it is possible to develop an instruction set to control a virtual application board at higher level of abstraction.